LuanRT/YouTube.js/examples/browser/README.md

 We'll use our own fetch implementation to proxy requests through our server.
 This is a simple example, but you can use any fetch implementation you want.

+This example is hosted on [Cloudflare Pages](https://pages.cloudflare.com/) at [ytjsexample.pages.dev](https://ytjsexample.pages.dev/).

 ```ts
 import { Innertube } from "youtubei.js/build/browser";